domiwk/NLP-Speech/NLP/readme.md

-This folder contains tutorials I wrote for NLP tasks
+This folder contains tutorials I wrote for some tutorials I taught on NLP tasks.